Discover some of the most common causes of low libido.

 Lack of sleep can elevate cortisol levels, which also leads to low libido.
 Erectile dysfunction often generates low libido as well, as do hormonal imbalances.

 Women may experience low libido during menopause for a number of reasons.
 Estrogen levels drop suddenly during these years, causing vaginal tissue to become dry.
 That, in turn, can lead to discomfort and pain during intercourse and discourage a woman’s sexual desire.
 Menopause can also lower testosterone, the hormone that boosts libido in women as well as men.

 Serious health conditions, such as cancer or kidney disease, can suppress testosterone levels and reduce sperm production.

 Some of the methods we use at Holtorf Medical Group are discussed below, and they include both prescriptions and natural remedies that can increase libido and sexual satisfaction:

-OXYTOCIN is a hormone that peaks at orgasm and can stimulate libido, climax sense of closeness and bonding.
+Oxytocin Levels Oxytocin is a hormone that peaks at orgasm and can stimulate libido, a climax, and a sense of closeness and bonding.
 It is active in both sexes and helps stimulate pleasurable sexual interactions between males and females and is also involved in social interactions between family and friends.
 It can be prescribed by a physician and can be made into a nasal spray to be used before intercourse.
 It can also be effectively used on a daily basis for anxiety and depression and to counteract the loss of libido associated with antidepressant use.

 As you see, there is no “magic pill” that will solve your low libido, but instead getting to the root of your problem and addressing it properly, will mostly have surprising benefits!